The most common cause of the untimely death of houseplants is poor air circulation, learn how to improve it with these tips in this article!

 1. Keep the Plants Near Windows

-Keeping the plants near the windows can not only expose them to ample light but fresh air as well, which is important for the healthy growth.
+Keeping the plants near the windows can not only expose them to ample light but fresh air as well, which is important for healthy growth.

 2. Use a Fan